AwalaApp/specs/rs013-pubsub.md

 - Endpoints will tell their corresponding gateways which topics they want to be subscribed to.
 - Gateways will push _broadcast parcels_ to a distributed database, for other gateways in the network to consume such parcels and pass them on to their endpoints.
 - The database will be analogous to a "mutable blockchain".
-Obviously, blockchains are mutable by definition, so the term isn't technically correct.
+Obviously, blockchains are immutable by definition, so the term isn't technically correct.
 This would be a system with the following properties:
   - Peer-to-peer.
 No central authority.
   - Nodes will be responsible for storing valid parcels until they expire.
   - Node operators should ideally be rewarded for hosting parcels.